 Slow Fashion: What is it?

 Ask ten people and you'll get ten answers!
-For us, it means being a part of the process from feeding the sheep to shipping the garment.
+For us, it means being a part of the process from feeding the sheep to shipping the goods.
 We spend time with our animals every day and know that they are well cared for.
 We use heritage (traditional) processes to prepare and craft our goods.

-Our fiber items are made from the wool from our sheep, alpacas and llamas.
+Our fiber items are made with the wool from our sheep, alpacas and llamas.
 Occasionally we'll source fiber from local farmers with small fiber farms like ours.

 We do everything except the shearing of the sheep: